 Interest rate risk is the risk that the Group's earnings will be affected as a result of movements in interest rates.
-The Group's interest rate exposures arise from its interest earning assets and interest-bearing liabilities i.e. of cash and cash equivalents, placements with banks and other financial institutions, loans to customers and borrowings from banks.
+The Group's interest rate exposures arise from its interest earning assets and interest-bearing liabilities i.e. balance with banks, deposits with bank, loans to customers and bank borrowings.
 The distribution of financial instruments between interest rate categories is summarised below: